flock-community/wirespec/README.md

 `types`.
 Locate the result in `types/out`

 ## Maven
 Example how to use the maven plugin
+For a full example click [here](examples/spring-boot-maven-plugin)
 ```xml
 <project>
     ...